 Graham St John's Research Profile

-A cultural anthropologist with research interests in electronic dance music cultures, the Burning Man movement, the anthropology of religion, alternative religious movements, entheogens.
+A cultural anthropologist with research interests in electronic dance music cultures, the Burning Man movement, the anthropology of religion, transformational festivals, Terence McKenna.

-Senior Researcher on the Swiss National Science Foundation project "Burning Progeny: The European Efflorescence of Burning Man", headed by François Gauthier in the Dept of Social Science, University of Fribourg.
+Recently Senior Research Fellow on the Swiss National Science Foundation project "Burning Progeny: The European Efflorescence of Burning Man", Dept of Social Science, University of Fribourg, Switzerland (2016-2019).

-Between 2003-2005 I was a Postdoctoral Research Fellow at the Centre for Critical and Cultural Studies at the University of Queensland See Projects.
+Between 2003-2005, Postdoctoral Research Fellow at the Centre for Critical and Cultural Studies at the University of Queensland See Projects.

 Books published in the fields of anthropology, cultural, music, media and religious studies: Weekend Societies: Electronic Dance Music Festivals and Event-Cultures (Bloomsbury 2017).
 Mystery School in Hyperspace: A Cultural History of DMT (North Atlantic Books, 2015);Global Tribe: Technology, Spirituality and Psytrance (Equinox, 2012); Technomad: Global Raving Countercultures (Equinox, 2009).
 Edited collections: The Local Scenes and Global Culture of Psytrance (Routledge, 2010), Victor Turner and Contemporary Cultural Performance (Berghahn, 2008), Rave Culture and Religion (Routledge, 2004), and FreeNRG: Notes From the Edge of the Dance Floor (Common Ground, 2001).

 From 1993-1999, doctoral research in Anthropology at Latrobe University, Melbourne.
 The project investigated Australia's alternative lifestyle festival, ConFest.
 My PhD thesis, 'Alternative Cultural Heterotopia: ConFest as